Multichannel Pricing Strategies for Black Friday Online Retailers

 Promotions for Multiple Channels

 The way customers react to marketing media depends on the channel they’re engaging with.
 Some promotions are much more effective in-store than online, while the reverse may be true for others.
-For example, special financing offers may be more effective in-store than in ecommerce.
+For example, Black Friday pricing strategies often differ significantly between ecommerce platforms and physical stores to maximize impact.

 You can drive insights on investments needed by measuring the effectiveness of promotions across your channels.
 From there, you can choose a single, consistent promotion across channels or determine the most effective promotion strategy for each channel.